Home

 When the Indian Head five dollar gold coin was released to the public in November 1908, along with its smaller sibling, the quarter eagle, its unusual design generated a lot of reaction, much of it negative.
 Philadelphia coin dealer Samuel H. Chapman was a leading critic of the incused concept, whose bitter harangue reached Roosevelt’s desk.
 Compelled to defend his brainchild, if not his personal honor, Bigelow wrote to his friend, the president, saying:

 Dear Mr. President: I have...an interesting letter from Mr. Samuel Hudson Chapman concerning the new gold coins...
 He says the head of the Indian is "without artistic merit and portrays an Indian who is emaciated"...
 The answer to this is that the head was taken from a recent photograph of an Indian whose health was excellent.
 Perhaps Mr. Chapman has in mind the fatter but less characteristic type of Indian sometimes seen on the reservations...
-"The sunken design will be a great receptacle for dirt and conveyor of disease, and the coin will be the most unhygienic ever issued."...The question of hygiene has more relation to silver coins than gold, as they find their way into dirtier pocks.
+"The sunken design will be a great receptacle for dirt and conveyor of disease, and the coin will be the most unhygienic ever issued."...The question of hygiene has more relation to silver coins than gold, as they find their way into dirtier pockets.
 A dirty gold coin would be an anomaly.
 I have never happened to see one.

 Other complaints abounded: concern over counterfeiting, stacking capability, coin thickness, and more.
 Unshaken by the naysayer corps, Roosevelt allowed the Bigelow-Pratt gold coinage to continue, with no alterations to the design.